cjoshmartin-com/resume/index.md

 ### Education

 ##### December 2019
-#### Bachelor of Science in Computer Engineering from The Purdue of Engineering and Technology
+#### Bachelor of Science in Computer Engineering from Purdue of Engineering and Technology
 (Indianapolis, Indiana)

 * Minors in Computer Science and Mathematics